Horcross/.github/profile/README.md

+# Vision
+Horcross, the captivating multi-verse NFT, follow ERC-6551 standard.
+Just as the Horcruxes in J.K.
+Rowling's fantastical universe served as vessels for preserving and safeguarding fragments of the soul.
+Horcross aims to encapsulate the unique essence of digital art, tokens, and collectibles across multiple chains.
+We forever united by the spirit of "All For One, One For All" World in NFT community!

 > Brand-New Standard ERC-6551C - Cross-Chain Non-fungible Token Bound Accounts
+# What is Horcross ?
 [ERC-6551]((https://eips.ethereum.org/EIPS/eip-6551)) is a persona to entry meta-verse.
 Contains transaction history and assets and control by the source NFT.
 Within it ever make NFT tell story and store value.

 Horcross is a solution that addresses the limitation of [ERC-6551](https://eips.ethereum.org/EIPS/eip-6551), which only allow generating EVM-compatible addresses on the chain to which the NFT belongs.